 - Looked after children and previously looked after children

 - Children of staff at the school, where either the member of staff has been employed at the school for two or more years at the time which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skills shortage

-- Children living outside the defined area who have an older sibling continuing at the school at the time of admission of the younger child
+- Children lwith a brother or sister continuing at the school at the time of admission of the child

 - Other children

 Allocation to published number (PAN)

 If the admission number is exceeded within any criterion, priority will be given to those who live closest to the school.
 Distances are measured on a straight line basis from the address point of the child’s home address to the address point of the school using NNC’s geographical information system.

 If two or more applications cannot otherwise be separated and there is only one place available, a random allocation process will be used to determine who should be allocated the place.

 Siblings are defined in these arrangements as children who live as brother or sister.
 A sibling must be living at the same permanent address and as part of the same family unit (one or two parents plus children) to qualify under this criterion.
 For school admissions purposes, the term siblings include: